skienzmatishun/rippreport/content/p/observations-of-a-poll-watcher/index.md

   llm_score: 65
   recency_score: 18.853093942446446
   rank: 10
+summary: Our ongoing coverage of local election integrity uncovers direct evidence of machine tampering and ballot manipulation by city operatives.
+Certified poll watcher logs and formal complaints expose key officials operating voting equipment without oversight.
+Take a look inside the shady tactics that rigged our local democratic process for years.
 ---
 This is another letter about election fraud in Fairhope.
 There are several filed with the Alabama Sec. of State, Election Division.